5 Key Financial Ratios and How to Use Them?

 Leverage or Solvency Ratios

-The Leverage financial ratios compare the company’s debt with its assets to know if the company is financially strong to carry on trade for the long term.
-For this purpose, the elements to consider are the long-term debt and interest thereof against the long-term assets, like equity and earnings.
+The Leverage financial ratios compare the company’s debt with its assets to determine if it’s financially strong to carry on trade for the long term.

 Debt Ratio

-The debt ratio measures how much portion of the total assets are financed by the debt.
-Debt ratios mostly change from company-to-company such as a capital-intensive company may represent a higher debt ratio.
+The debt ratio measures how much of the total assets are financed by the debt.
+Debt ratios change from company to company wherein capital-intensive companies may represent a higher debt ratio.

-However, a higher debt ratio is unfavorable to your business as it shows that majority of your assets are financed by the debt.
+However, a higher debt ratio is unfavorable to your business.
+It demonstrates that the majority of your assets are financed by the debt.

 Debt Ratio = Total Liabilities / Total Assets